 Similar to mesh poly durags, satin durags are also very inexpensive.
 Likewise, due to the low cost to attain them you will see a lot of new wavers wearing them.
 These durags look good so you can’t blame anyone for rocking them.
 I hate to be the one to say it because you may have few in your collection.
 Similar to the mesh polyester durags these satin durags do a terrible job at laying the hair down.

 After wearing satin durags overnight, I woke up to find that my hair was not laid down to the fullest.
 For this reason I would suggest you pass on using satin durags as your main daily and nightly du rag for 360 waves.
 Perhaps you can wear it for style.
 If you are looking for compression this durag type will not serve you well.
-I would really just suggest copping a silky durag.
-It has the same shiny appearance all while doing a great job at laying the hair down.
+I would really just suggest copping a silky durag mentioned earlier in this post.
+It has the same shiny appearance as. these satin made ones all while doing a much better job at laying the hair down.